Microsoft EA

 Example:

-A multinational financial institution involved stakeholders early, achieving clear alignment, which enabled expedited negotiation processes and significantly strengthened their bargaining position with Microsoft.
+A multinational financial institution involved stakeholders early, achieving clear alignment, which enabled expedited negotiation processes and significantly strengthened its bargaining position with Microsoft.

 Explore Optimization Opportunities